restyler/mysql-grants-generator/README.md

 Utility to restrict MySQL user (read) access to tables and columns.
 This script does not write anything to MySQL but generates SQL statements to output which can be inspected and executed.
-This script inspects `information_schema` and `mysql` databases to generate GRANT statements and was tested on MySQL 5.7 and PHP 7.3.
+This script inspects `information_schema` and `mysql` databases to generate GRANT and REVOKE statements and was tested on MySQL 5.7 and PHP 7.3.

 THE PROBLEM
 =================